Organising your Stay in Innsbruck

 This can only be done upon arrival though, so please take out travel insurance for your trip to Austria and the first month of your stay in Innsbruck.

 This self-insurance policy can be purchased by any international student – regardless of their nationality – who has taken up residence in Austria (albeit temporarily) and who has officially been admitted at an Austrian university.
 Certain conditions such as the duration of studies, income limits, possibly also study breaks and changes of fields of studies have to be considered however.
-As of 2022, the insurance premium is EUR 64.78 per month.
+As of 2024, the insurance premium is EUR 69.13 per month.
 With this policy, you are eligible for preventive check-ups, medical treatment, hospital stays and medication under the same conditions as Austrian insurance holders.
 You will receive a European Health Insurance Card that you must present at pharmacies, doctor’s offices and hospitals when you go there.
-Medical care from a panel doctor (“Kassenarzt/Kassenärztin”; a doctor that has a health insurance contract) is free, whereas some doctors in Austria are private, which means that you have to pay the invoice yourself first before you can make a claim for a refund from ÖGK.
+Medical care from a panel doctor (“Kassenarzt/Kassenärztin”; a doctor that has a health insurance contract) is free, whereas some doctors in Austria are private, which means that you have to pay the invoice yourself first before you can make a claim for a (partial) refund from ÖGK.
 If you receive a prescription from your doctor, please note you will have to pay a small fee per item when you pick up your prescription at a pharmacy.

 You have to take out the self-insurance policy for students in person at the local branch of ÖGK and bring the following documents: